 The Strategic Significance of the Badaling Great Wall

 Naturally, a wall so primitive required frequent repairs in order to provide an adequate defense of the motherland.
-When the Ming Dynasty emperors, beginning with the reign (CE 1402-1424) of the Yongle Emperor, Emperor Taizong), moved their capital from Nanjing in present-day Jiangsu Province to Beijing one of the first priorities was to remake the Great Wall.
+When the Ming Dynasty emperors moved their capital from Nanjing in present-day Jiangsu Province to Beijing, one of the first priorities was to remake the Great Wall.
 This was an immense project that was eventually put under the supervision of General Qi Jiguang, as indicated above.

 The latest "fortification" (restoration) of the Badaling Great Wall was completed in 1957, just prior to its opening, and represents a modest restoration, as indicated above, of the Ming Dynasty refortification.
-This was surely one of the factors behind the UNESCO World Heritage committee's 1988 decision to recognize the Badaling Great Wall as a World Cultural Heritage Site.
+This was surely one of the factors behind the UNESCO's 1988 decision to recognize the Badaling Great Wall as a World Cultural Heritage Site.
 It is a well-preserved Ming Dynasty monument that represents a direct link to China's Imperial past.

-The supporting base structure of the double-sided wall at Badaling consists of immensely large stone slabs - "glued" in place with the help of a special mortar whose chief active ingredient is ash - and with the usual brick rampart built atop the supporting base.
-The slighly modified-triangle shaped supporting base of the wall measures roughly 6.5 metres (about 20 feet) in width at its base and about 5.8 metres (about 16 ½ feet) in width at its top where the rampart sits.
+The slightly modified-triangle shaped supporting base of the Great Wall at Badaling measures roughly 6.5 meters in width at its base and about 5.8 meters in width at its top where the rampart sits.
 The rampart provides enough room, it is said, for five horsemen to ride abreast and is fortified on the inside by means of stamped earth mixed with gravel, resulting in a very solid construction.

-The Badaling Great Wall is 3.7 kilometres (2.3 miles) in length, strategically dotted with 19 diases, or towers of various types (see the detailed description below) and extends across Pass Valley, then snakes its way up undulating peaks on either side of the valley to the summit on either side.
+The Badaling Great Wall is currently opened 3.7 kilometers (2.3 miles) long to the public, strategically dotted with 21 watchtowers, or towers of various types and extends across Pass Valley, then snakes its way up undulating peaks on either side of the valley to the summit on either side.
 The mountain on the eastern side is both higher and steeper than the mountain on the western side, but it offers better macro views of the surrounding terrain.
-At their highest points, some of the peaks stand at an altitude of over 1000 metres above sea level.
+At their highest points, some of the peaks stand at an altitude of over 1000 meters above sea level.

 The rampart that sits atop the supporting base is constructed of large - rectangular bricks.
 The 2-metre-high outer brick wall of the rampart (i.e., the part which faces north) is crenellated with small holes (square or rectangular gaps in the brick wall) near the base of the brick wall that served a dual purpose; as a means for shooting arrows and as a spyhole that kept the observer's body concealed out of harm's way.
 On the inner side of the outer brick wall runs a 1-metre-high, raised parapet.

 The Badaling section of the Great Wall consists of two pass cities.
 One is the eastern pass city, Juyong Outer Town formerly simply called Guan "Pass", which is an important outpost of the Juyong Pass.
-The other is the western pass city - Bei Men Shuo Yao, or the "The Lock and Key of the Northern Gate", a name that refers to the generals who defended northern China.
-The pass city of Bei Men Shuo Yao seen today was built in 1505 and is among the most well-known passes along the Great Wall.
-There is a story about this pass city which explains its peculiar name.
+The other is the western pass city - Bei Men Suo Yao, or the "The Lock and Key of the Northern Gate", a name that refers to the generals who defended northern China.

 Near present-day Badaling Railway Station stands a huge, magnificent castle.
 It was formerly a turnoff point from the main route, hence the name - the former commanding office of the famous "Lock and Key of the Northern Gate" pass city outpost.
 In ancient times, there were three senior guards stationed here, supported by 800 regular soldiers.